 Research Programmes: Frequently Asked Questions

-Q: What is a research programme?
+Q: What is the difference between a research-based and coursework-based graduate programme?

 Q: In what disciplines are research programmes available in the Faculty of Science?

 A: The Faculty offers research programmes in the following departments and programmes:

 - Department of Statistics and Applied Probability